trinhxuanminh/IAPManager/README.md

 ### Swift Package Manager

 The Swift Package Manager is a tool for managing the distribution of **Swift** code.
-To use `AdMobManager` with Swift Package Manger, add it to dependencies in your `Package.swift`.
+To use `IAPManager` with Swift Package Manger, add it to dependencies in your `Package.swift`.
 ```swift
   dependencies: [
     .package(url: "https://github.com/trinhxuanminh/IAPManager.git")